 Pitcairn (GBR)– Gambier (FRA)

 “Finally, no more rolling!”
 Floris grins.
 We have just dropped our anchor in Rikitea and it holds well.
 For the first time in months the boat is motionless.
-Ever since departing from Valdivia, Chile, we have continuously felt the waves of the Pacific.
+Ever since departing from Valdivia, Chile, we continuously felt the waves of the Pacific.
 During the crossings, of course, but also at the anchorages of the islands we visited.
 None of them were well-sheltered from the swell.
 Here, it is almost as flat as a mirror.
 A coral reef surrounds almost the entire archipelago of Gambier.
 The only thing tainting our otherwise perfect anchorage is the weather.
-Dark grey clouds hide the mountains of the main island of Mangareva from our view, and heavy rain is pouring down.
+Dark grey clouds shield the mountains of the main island of Mangareva from our view and heavy rain is pouring down.
 Thanks to the reunion with friendly sailors, we nevertheless have a joyful arrival.

 Polynesia with a French touch

 Now we have time to take a closer look at Rikitea, the only village in Gambier.
-In just fifteen minutes we walk from one side to the other past. detached houses with spacious gardens, a church, and a few small food shops.
+In just fifteen minutes we walk from one side to the other past detached houses with spacious gardens, a church, and a few small food shops.
 Most residents have a Polynesian appearance and raise a hand or greet us with “bonjour”.
 Yet French influences are visible everywhere.
 The baker bakes fresh baguettes and minimarket JoJo’s sells French brie.
 Philippe bakes brioches, loved by Polynesians and sailors alike.
 They also pay him frequent visits to read the latest news in his internet café.
 That’s how reports of the corona crisis, which still seems to be far away, slowly reach us.

 Anchored in a Postcard

-Over the course of the following weeks, we leasurely sail to small islands.
+Over the course of the following weeks, we leisurely sail to small islands.
 They are all just a few miles from Rikitea and form the boundary of the archipelago.
 Consisting entirely of coral, walking is somewhat difficult, but the crystal clear water, the sandy beaches, and coconut palms make us quickly forget that inconvenience.
 The idyll reaches its peak underwater.
 There is an abundance of healthy coral and colourful fish of all sizes and shapes.
 Our anchorage might just as well be a postcard.